DevAlves1993/AndroidOSms/README.md

     	PurchaseOrders[] purchaseOrders = historic.getPurchaseOrders();
     }
  the method `getPurchaseOrders()` return a table of PurchaseOrders.

+#### Mark:
+If you test the library in an emulator and that this error this raises : javax.net.ssl.SSLHandshakeException: org.bouncycastle.jce.exception.ExtCertPathValidatorException: Could not validate certificate signature
+Take care to put your emulator per hour to indicate on your PC or MAC.

 ## Authors and Contributors
 In 2015, Amani Christian Cyrille Alves (@DevAlves1993) founded OSmsAndroid.